South Portland Progress

 Work with Greater Portland METRO and the South Portland Bus Service to transition all bus fleets to battery-electric vehicles (BEV) by 2040.

-Update: Upcoming, South Portland Bus Service is planning for the next transit bus purchase (in 2025) to be all electric (updated December 2021)
+Update: SPBS is planning for the next transit bus purchase (in 2025) to be all-electric; completed initial feasibility study for transit bus electrification (updated March 2023)

 Transformative potential: Equitable, regenerative, resilient